 Shopify's Advertised Cost vs the Real Cost

-All this talk about upcharges brings us to a core issue with Shopify’s pricing structure.
+All this talk about upcharges brings us to a core issue with Shopify’s pricing structure for ecommerce hosting.

 Shopify’s pricing starts off at $29/month for its basic plan.
 That’s pretty enticing for someone just starting out.
 When you begin to dig down into the details, you’ll notice that $29/month can end up costing a lot more.

 Basic Shopify lacks some of the most important features an ecommerce store needs to be successful.

 For starters, the basic plan does not include reporting.
-If you want “standard” reporting, you’ll have to upgrade to Shopify, and more detailed reporting requires subscribing to the advanced Shopify plan.
+If you want “standard” reporting, you’ll have to upgrade, and more detailed reporting requires subscribing to the advanced Shopify plan.

 Your sales data is crucial for understanding more than just your net revenue.
 You need it to help plan for future quarters, develop customer profiles, and guide marketing.

-If you’re not using Shopify Payments, you can take 2% off of your revenue right off the bat.
+If you’re not using Shopify Payments, they take at least 2% off of your revenue right off the bat.
 The Shopify transaction fees are built into each of its plan tiers — and it gets lower the more you pay monthly.

 Your online credit card payment processing costs start at 2.9% + $0.30 per online transaction.
 If you’re selling in person, it starts off at 2.7% per transaction.
 You can avoid this by using Shopify Payments — but there are drawbacks to that, too.